Empire Orders found in Pictures

 After graduating from the Japanese Military Academy in November 1899, he was appointed as an apprentice officer and in early 1900, he was commissioned as a second lieutenant in the Japanese Army.
 After returning to Korea in October 1900 he was commissioned as a second lieutenant of the Army of the Korean Empire, and served as an infantryman and as an instructor at the Korean Military Academy.
 He reorganized the Korea’s armed forces into a modern military force.
 After the Russo-Japanese War in 1904, he was promoted to lieutenant general and become the head of the education bureau of the Army Military Academy.
 He also served as the commander of the military police battalion.
 Because of the 1905 Ulsa Protection Treaty, the armed forces of the Korean Empire were disbanded in August 1907 and the Army Training School was closed.

-In March 1919, he served as the Vice-Chancellor of Military Affairs in the Hanseong Provisional Government, which was formed immediately after the March 1st Independence Movement.
+In March 1919, he served as the Vice-Chancellor of Military Affairs in the Hanseong Provisional Government (founded in Kyungsung on April 23, 1919, immediately after the March 1st Independence Movement.
 On April 2, 1919, he participated in the creation of the Provisional Government of the Republic of Korea and was appointed deputy general secretary of the Shanghai Provisional Government on April 10.
-He is additionally selected as one of the representatives of the Paris Peace Conference along with Syngman Rhee, Changho Ahn, Yongman Park, Lee Donghwi, and Kyushik Kim.
+On September 11, 1919, the Korean National Assembly of the Russian Maritime Province and the Hanseong Provisional Government of Gyeongseong were incorporated into the Provisional Government of the Republic of Korea in Shanghai, China.
+He was additionally selected as one of the representatives of the Paris Peace Conference along with Syngman Rhee, Changho Ahn, Yongman Park, Lee Donghwi, and Kyushik Kim.
 But he resigned as deputy of the Paris Peace Conference and moved to the United States.
 During his stay in the United States in September 1919, he was re-elected as the second general secretary of the military for the provisional government.

 After moving back to the United States, he established Korea’s first Korean Aviation School in Willows, California on February 20, 1920, with active financial support from Kim Jong-rin, the first Korean-American millionaire, and others.
 The Independence Army pilot training center produced 77 graduates by 1923, but financial difficulties prevented the graduates from becoming an effective force.
 In Hawaii, he organized a Korean Independence Army unit, supposedly with the assistance of the US military.